 Before surgery begins, we will first ensure that the patient is comfortable.
 We offer both local anesthetics along with several conscious sedatives to assist with any discomfort.
 The surgical process has already been precisely mapped using the NobelGuide, which ensures accurate diagnostics, planning, and implant placement.

-Following placement, we will provide you with care instructions.
+Following placement, we will provide you with care and cleaning instructions.
 You will want to be aware of any signs of infection, as well as unusual symptoms such as excessive bleeding.
 Eating with your new implant retained dentures will be a slow process, you will need to chew soft foods for several months while the bone heals.
 After healing, your new teeth will increasingly feel much more natural and like your own.

 For more information on fixed dentures, or the All-on-4 Treatment Concept, contact our San Antonio office at (210) 714-5589.